Research interests

 My research is concerned with autonomous robots, with a particular far-fetched focus on robots that are one day supposed to support us in our everyday lives, for instance as household assistants.
 I am particularly interested in the following aspects of robotics:

-- Robot introspection, fault detection and diagnosis: When I first joined the robotics field, I didn’t have robot faults on my radar, but, thanks to my now PhD advisor, I started working on different aspects of robot fault analysis quite early, so much that this has become my primary research passion.
+- Robot introspection, fault detection and diagnosis: When I first joined the robotics field, I didn’t have robot faults on my radar, but, thanks to my eventual PhD advisor, I started working on different aspects of robot fault analysis quite early, so much that this has become my primary research passion.
 I believe that robots can only be useful in everyday applications if they are equipped with appropriate mechanisms for detecting their own failures and analysing those accordingly, potentially over a long time horizon - after all, we expect that any intelligent person can do this as well, so there is no reason to hold robots to a different standard if they are supposed to be integrated into our daily lives.
-My particular interest here is on execution failures, which is what my PhD topic is also about.
+My particular interest here is on execution failures, namely failures that a robot encounters while executing various skills, particularly in the context of learning-based skills.

 - Cognitive robotics: I don’t know if we should necessarily aim to emulate human intelligence in robotics, particularly because our own intelligence is far from perfect (for instance, we tend to forget a lot).
 In any case, I think that autonomous robots cannot be flexible enough in complex environments without some cognitive mechanisms that we take for granted, such as the ability to memorise important aspects about the world, reason about their own actions as well as the actions of other actors in the world, or adapt their execution to a variety of contexts.
 From this point of view, cognitive robotics is, in my opinion, the right way to go so that we have useful autonomous robots in the long run.